raj457036/simple_worker/README.md

 ```

 ## Additional information

 FAQ:

 1. Why this package if there are already other who are doing the same?
-- Read the Top of this readme please.

-2. I don't like this!
-- No issue man! just use whatever fits your need.
+- Basically all of them just have a learning curve and there technicalities, this package doesn't.

-3. I want to implement something. how to do it?
+2. I want to implement something. how to do it?

-- You can ask me on github by creating an issue. i will try to answer.
+- You can create a feature request on github.

 ## License

 - MIT